tyler-reitz/resume.json/HackMyResume/themes/basis/resume.md

 Tel: (818) 424-6393
 Web: https://tylerreitz.co

-Tyler hails from Los Angeles, CA. He has earned degrees from the University of California, Los Angeles, General Assembly, and Bloc.io.
-While his work focuses on front-end development, mostly on focusing on Javascript and React and the blazing speed at which the accompanying ecosystem changes, his non-work interests range widely, including everything from machine learning to lean startups.
-He could tell you about it, but THAT would be better left for when we meet!
+Tyler hails from Los Angeles, CA. He’s earned degrees from the University of California, Los Angeles, General Assembly, and Bloc.io.
+His work focuses on front-end development, Javascript, and the blazing speed at which the accompanying ecosystem changes.
+Non-work interests range widely, including everything from machine learning to lean startups.

 ## SKILLS